I. Acquiring an Adjunct Teaching Position

 B. Course Assistance/Feedback

-The adjunct coordinator is added to adjunct course sites the first time a course is taught and to other courses if requested or determined necessary to more readily provide assistance and feedback.
+The adjunct coordinator may access and review adjunct course sites upon request or if deemed necessary to more readily provide assistance and feedback.

 A. Online Evaluation Form

 Boise State University uses an online system to conduct course evaluations.
 Near the end of the semester students are emailed with the link to the evaluation system and instructions located here: https://ir.boisestate.edu/broncocourseevals/student-course-evals/.
 Shortly after the semester you will be sent a link to the evaluation results.